 The most crucial point to note is that staying hydrated is essential, so you will need to carry extra water with you.

 This should be fresh cold water, so try freezing some bottles of water the night before you begin your trail as this means they will stay cold for longer.

 A hat is vital to protect your head from the sun, and you will need to wear clothing that is light and breathable.

 Sunglasses are also a good idea for keeping the sun out of your eyes and allowing you to see the terrain ahead clearly.

 Finally, taking sunscreen is a necessity.

-Make sure you apply plenty of high-factor sunscreen before you begin your hike and reapply at regular intervals to make sure you are fully protected from the sun.
+Make sure you apply plenty of high-factor sunscreens before you begin your hike and reapply at regular intervals to make sure you are fully protected from the sun.

 The Secrets to Ultralight Hiking

-The aim for many hikers is to carry as little weight as possible.
+Many hikers aim to carry as little weight as possible.

 However, there are tips that you can use to succeed in ultralight hiking.